VCrishna/SecureOnlineVotingSystem/README.md

 After authentication, Main menu will be displayed and user can select any option shown in the menu.

-Passcode for SSL Certificate: 123456
+Passcode for SSL Certificate: xxxxxx

 Server can handle any number of clients parallely.
 All the users can connect to the server at the same time